ASSESSMENT & REVALUATION

 When Can I Learn What My Taxes Will Be?

 Until a total grand list including all new values (real estate, motor vehicles, and certain personal property) is completed AND a new budget is adopted, the tax rate cannot be determined.
-When you receive your new assessment notice (November 2008) the motor vehicle and personal property portions of the grand list will not been completed yet.
-In addition, the new Town budget and the mill rate are not adopted until May 2009.
+When you receive your new assessment notice (December 2013) the motor vehicle and personal property portions of the grand list will not been completed yet.
+In addition, the new Town budget and the mill rate are not adopted until May 2014.
 Do not use last year’s mill rate to calculate the new taxes.
-The mill rate for 2008GL has been set at 23.35.
-Because the total amount of tax dollars needed to run the Town does not decrease; yet motor vehicle and personal property taxes do decrease when the mill rate is lowered in a year of Revaluation, real estate taxes normally increase.
-How much they increase for each property will vary.
+The mill rate for 2012GL has been set at 25.69.
+Because the total amount of tax dollars needed to run the Town does not decrease; yet motor vehicle and personal property taxes do decrease when the mill rate is lowered in a year of Revaluation, based on past years, real estate taxes normally increase.
+How much they increase or decrease for each property will vary.
 Each value change, and thus tax change, will be unique.
 This is the purpose of a Revaluation – to correct and shift the tax burden.

 What about Motor Vehicles Taxes?

 Motor vehicles are assessed at 70% of their current market value each year.
-After revaluation the property tax rate (mill rate) will be reduced.
+After revaluation the property tax rate (mill rate) normally will be reduced.
 Because of these factors motor vehicle taxes will decrease.
+All these factors will depend on the current market.

 Who Sets My Assessment And What Can I Do If I Think It Is Wrong?